ram09122000/pub-sub-microservices/README.md

-## 📦 Microservice System - Pub/Sub Architecture with Node.js, MongoDB & Redis
+## 📦 Microservice - Pub/Sub Architecture with Node.js, MongoDB & Redis

 This project demonstrates a scalable microservices architecture using Node.js, Express, MongoDB, and Redis with a Pub/Sub communication model.